AbdelrahmanHassan111/Brain-Tumor-Detection-using-InceptionV3-Binary-Classification-/README.md

 ### 1.3 Usage:

-1. Replace the paths in the script for training data (`train_data_dir`) and validation data (`validation_data_dir`).
+1. Modify the script to specify the paths for training data (`train_data_dir`) and validation data (`validation_data_dir`).
-2. Ensure the required dependencies are installed.
+2. Install the required dependencies.
-3. Execute the script to train the model.
+3. Execute the script to initiate the model training process.
 4. Save and load the trained model weights for future use.

 ## 2. Testing Code:

 ### 2.1 Overview:

-The testing script, `test_brain_tumor_model.py`, loads the pre-trained model and provides a user-friendly graphical interface for testing predictions.
-It supports both single image prediction and folder analysis, displaying results interactively.
-A testing accuracy plot is generated, aiding in the evaluation of model performance.
+The testing script, `test_brain_tumor_model.py`, handles the post-training phase.
+It loads the pre-trained model and provides a user-friendly graphical interface for testing predictions.
+The script supports both single image prediction and folder analysis, displaying results interactively.
+Additionally, it generates a testing accuracy plot to facilitate a comprehensive evaluation of the model's performance.

 ### 2.2 Dependencies (for Testing):

+Ensure you have the following dependencies installed for testing:

 - `tensorflow`
 - `numpy`